kumeS/seasonalityPlot/README.md

 R package for Creating Seasonality Plots of Stock Prices and Cryptocurrencies

+# Description

+The price action at any given time is determined by investor sentiment and market conditions.
+Although there is no established principle, over a long period of time, things often move with a certain periodicity.
+This is sometimes referred to as anomaly.
+The seasonPlot() function in this package calculates and visualizes the average value of price movements over a year for any given period.
+In addition, the monthly increase or decrease in price movement is represented with a colored background.
+This seasonPlot() function can use the same symbols as the 'quantmod' package (e.g. ^IXIC, ^DJI, SPY, BTC-USD, and ETH-USD etc).

+## Documents and Web API

 - [GitHub.io/seasonalityPlot](https://kumes.github.io/seasonalityPlot/)

 - [Huggingface Spaces/seasonalityPlot API via Plumber](https://skume-seasonalityplot.hf.space/__docs__/#/)

 # Version

+1.3.1: Modify the "CryptoRSIheatmap" function (CRAN 4th version) and build the seasonalityPlot Web API on Huggingface Spaces.

 1.2.1: Update seasonPlot & Add new function "CryptoRSIheatmap".